-In May of 1992, a group of four rowers met for the first time to discuss promoting rowing in the greater Dayton area.
-These four were Jim Wall, Charles Doyle, Dr Todd Sobol, and Steve Herbert.
+In May of 1992, a group of four Dayton-area rowers met to discuss promoting rowing.
+They were Jim Wall, Charlie Doyle, Dr. Todd Sobol, and Steve Herbert.
 By November of 1992, the group had incorporated the Greater Dayton Rowing Association (GDRA) as a not for profit corporation.
-GDRA has been a prime sponsor of rowing in the greater Dayton.
+GDRA became a prime sponsor of rowing in the Greater Dayton area.

 In 1994 GDRA started both an adult Learn-to-Row program and the area’s first junior rowing program.
 The adult program gave those interested in the sport access to classes and equipment.
 The junior program, which is no longer offered, introduced young people to rowing.
 GDRA currently focuses on adult rowing, which includes both recreational rowing on the Great Miami River and opportunities for competitive rowers to travel to Masters regattas.

 GDRA began hosting a regatta in 1995.
 Originally known as the Five Rivers Fall Regatta, it was renamed the Charlie Doyle Memorial Regatta in honor of founding member Charlie Doyle, who passed away in 2007.
 The regatta is a 2000-meter head race, held on the first Saturday in October, on the Great Miami River between the I-75 and Helena Street bridges.
 Although bridge construction work in recent years has left the regatta on hiatus, GDRA plans to resume hosting the event in 2020 after the construction ends.